CWI Summer Institutes 2014 NEW 6 month payment OPTION

-Knowing reimbursement can be an issue, we've arranged for special terms with Paypal allowing you to register for the Summer Institute with a 6 month, no-interest payment option. learn more
+Knowing that reimbursement and budgeting can be an issue, we have arranged for special terms with our payment partner Paypal allowing you to register for the Summer Institute with a 6 month, no-interest payment deferral option. learn more

 ABOUT OUR SCHEDULE